 Under the terms of the August 18, 2015 Distribution and Supply Agreement between the Company and Photocure ASA in respect of the Cysview® product (see Note 11), milestone payments averaging \$229,025 (USD 168,055) per year for three consecutive years are potentially required to be made by the Company to Photocure ASA between December 31, 2020 and December 31, 2022 dependent upon the achievement of certain events.
-The Company will record these amounts as the events occur.
+The Company will record these amounts if such payments are made.